wavesplatform/docs.wavesplatform/docs/en/ride/advanced/dapp-to-dapp.md

 * The [Invoke Script](/en/blockchain/transaction-type/invoke-script-transaction) transaction version is 3.
 * The total complexity is limited by 52,000 for all callable functions and asset scripts of involved smart assets.
 The sender's account script complexity is not included in that limit.

-> Continued calculations and dApp-to-dApp invocation are mutually exclusive, that is, they cannot be initiated by the same transaction.
+> Continued computations and dApp-to-dApp invocation are mutually exclusive, that is, they cannot be initiated by the same transaction.

 ## Fee